v2ray/manual/en/configuration/overview.md

 }
 ```

-Explaination:
+Where:

 * `protocol`: protocol name, all available values are listed at [Protocols](02_protocols.md).
 * `port`: port number, could be a single number or range specified by a string, for example:`"5-10"` stands for port number 5 to 10.
-* `tag`: This inbound interface's tag, which should be unique amoung all inbound/outbound interfaces.
+* `tag`: This inbound interface's tag, which should be unique among all inbound/outbound interfaces.
 * `listen`: listening IP address, default value is `"0.0.0.0"`.
 * `allocate`: Allocation options:
   * `strategy`: Allocation strategies, available values are `"always"` and `"random"`.
-For `"always"` option, all ports will be listening specified by `"port"` settings; for `"random"`, every certain minutes would choose certain ports amoung the port ranges, configured by `"refresh"`, `"port"`, and `"concurrency"`.
+For `"always"` option, all ports will be listening specified by `"port"` settings; for `"random"`, every certain minutes would choose certain ports among the port ranges, configured by `"refresh"`, `"port"`, and `"concurrency"`.
   * `refresh`: The interval refreshing random ports, with unit of minutes.
 Minimum value is `2`, recommended value is `5`.
 This setting will only take effect when `strategy = random`.
-  * `concurrency`: Amoount of random ports.
+  * `concurrency`: Number of random ports.
 Minimum value is `1`, maximum value is a half of ports' range.
 Recommended value is `3`.
 * `settings`: Protocol-specific settings, details are at protocols' detail pages.
 * `streamSettings`: see [Protocol Transport Options](05_transport.md).
-* `domainOverride` (V2Ray 2.25+): recognize specific protocols' packets and redirects its request targets.
+* `domainOverride`: recognize specific protocols' packets and redirects its request targets.
   * Accepts an array of strings, default value is empty.
   * Available values are `"http"` and `"tls"`.